Lixuannan/VOIM/README.md

 - One-click Compile and Run (implemented, currently supports C/C++ and Python)
 - One-click Sample Testing (based on Competitive Companion, completed)
-- One-click Compile and Debug (requires Insight support)
+- One-click Compile and Debug (requires Insight support if you use default setting)

 ## Installation